dlalwani9/ArticleHub/README.md

 # AricleHub

 A Web application which allows users to express their views by writing articles and also lets them view articles written by other users.
 A user needs to be registered in order to contribute articles.
+Have a look-[ArticleHub](https://articlehub.herokuapp.com/)

 ### Installattion